box/t3js/documentation/modules.md

 Messages are an important piece of the application.
 They are the protocol in which modules can broadcast information about itself while maintaining isolation.
 Modules should not care about other modules listening the message and should not have any assumptions about what the resulting actions.
-Therefore, message names must be generic and should not be an RPC call between modules.
-For example, 'updateheader' message from a search module is BAD since it indicates that it wants to update the header.
-Instead, if the search module broadcasted a message like 'searchkeywordchanged' and the header module was listening for such messages, we create a much cleaner module with less implicit coupling.
+Therefore, message names must be generic and should not be a RPC call between modules.
+For example, an 'updateheader' message broadcasted from a search module is BAD since it indicates that the module knows about some header module.
+Instead, if the search module broadcasted a message like 'searchkeywordchanged' and the header module was listening for such messages, we create a much cleaner system with less implicit coupling.

 messages